A Perfect 7-Day Escape to Thailand – Explore, Experience, Enjoy

 As evening arrives, explore Chiang Mai’s vibrant night scene.
 Browse for handmade goods, souvenirs, and tasty Northern Thai specialties at the bustling Night Bazaar or the lively Sunday Walking Street Market (if your visit falls on a Sunday).

-Spend the day at an ethical elephant sanctuary like Elephant Nature Park, where rescued elephants roam freely.
-Learn about their stories, help feed them, and walk alongside these gentle giants in a responsible, cruelty-free setting.
+• Visit an ethical elephant sanctuary, such as Elephant Nature Park, where rescued elephants are allowed to roam freely, for the day.
+Discover their tales, assist in feeding them, and stroll with these kind giants in a responsible, cruelty-free environment.

 Day 5: Off to the Islands – Tropical Escape to Phuket or Krabi